 Prudent business practice dictates that the relief association should secure its proportional ownership interest in the jointly purchased equipment by executing a formal written agreement that enumerates the relief association's proportional share of financing.
-Such agreement shall specify that the relief association shall receive its prorated share of the proceeds upon sale of this type of equipment, in the event this equipment is ever sold.
+Such agreement shall specify that the relief association shall receive its prorated share of the proceeds upon sale of the vehicle, in the event the vehicle is ever sold.

-Cause: Relief association officials failed to adequately secure its proportional ownership interest in the jointly purchased equipment.
+Cause: Relief association officials failed to adequately secure its proportional ownership interest in the jointly purchased vehicle.

-Effect: Failure to adequately secure the proportional share of ownership interest in the jointly purchased equipment places the relief association's ownership interest at greater risk.
-Furthermore, as a result of the unsecured ownership of jointly purchased equipment, the relief association is subject to withhold of its state aid, as detailed on page 11 of this report.
+Effect: Failure to adequately secure the proportional share of ownership interest in the jointly purchased vehicle places the relief association's ownership interest at greater risk.
+However, subsequent to the audit period and as a result of our audit engagement, on August 31, 2013, the relief association and the affiliated fire company executed a formal written agreement that enumerates the relief association's proportional ownership of the jointly purchased equipment.